UWCS/rs118/src/raytracer.md

 indicatif = { version = "0.16", features = ["rayon"] }
 ```

 Add a progress bar with a given length to your program by declaring one in main using `ProgressBar::new()`.
-Configure it's style and format to your liking (the style I used is shown below).
+Configure its style and format to your liking (the style I used is shown below).
 Add it to your parallel iterator using `progress_with()`.

 ```rust, noplayground
 bar.set_style(